School Remote/Virtual Learning Resources

 Programs Tailored to a Specific Topic (Upper Elementary & MS):

-If you are teacher interested in a presentation to support a classroom subject/unit you are teaching, please call 802-461-9246 or email your request to [email protected].
-Finding & Using Scientific Information to Help Protect the Earth is an example of a program developed to support a teacher in addressing particular learning standards.
-This program provides a broad overview on finding good, reliable sources of scientific information with a focus on governmental sources, highlighting the Central VT Solid Waste Management District (CVSWMD) as an example.
+If you are interested in a customized presentation to support a classroom subject/unit you are teaching, please contact John Jose.
+Finding & Using Scientific Information to Help Protect the Earth was developed to support a teacher in addressing particular learning standards.
+This program provides a broad overview on finding reliable sources of scientific information with a focus on governmental sources, highlighting the Central VT Solid Waste Management District (CVSWMD) as an example.
 Includes discussion on how CVSWMD obtains and shares scientific information (including through our collaborative work with schools), and how accurate scientific information can be utilized to inform our individual and collective efforts to protect the Earth.

 Individual Student & Group Support: